-4.5 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance).

-4.6 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because the firm failed to adequately assess, identify and document risk by conducting CMRAs on files until October 2024, in breach of Regulation 28 of the MLRs 2017.
-This translated to a poor understanding of the risks posed by clients and their matters, and resulted in insufficient scrutiny being applied, and inadequate ID&V (identification and verification) on some files.

-4.7 The firm became compliant with the MLRs 2017, in respect of conducting and documenting CMRAs, following our DBR and guidance we provided.
-The historic breach has arisen because of recklessness and a failure to pay sufficient regard to money laundering regulations and published guidance.

-4.8 The firm has failed to ensure that it was fully compliant with its statutory obligations until 2024, a period of over seven years since the MLRs 2017 came into effect, notwithstanding similar requirements to adequately assess, identify and document client and matter risk since 2007, when the firm was already trading, when the MLRs 2007 came into effect.
+- 5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
+This is because the firm failed to adequately assess, identify and document risk and thereafter conduct CMRAs on files until 2024, in breach of Regulations 7(3) of the MLRs 2007 and Regulation 28 of the MLRs 2017.
+This translated to a poor understanding of the risks posed by clients and their matters and resulted in insufficient scrutiny being applied to transactions. - 5.3 The firm became compliant with the MLRs 2017, in respect of conducting and documenting CMRAs in April 2024, following receipt of our AML inspection notice in March 2024.
+The firm states it was already working with an external AML compliance company during receipt of our AML inspection notice, and in any event the firm's new PCPs were soon to be implemented in April 2024.
+The historic breach has arisen because of recklessness and a failure to pay sufficient regard to money laundering regulations and published guidance. - 5.4 The firm has failed to ensure that it was fully compliant with its statutory obligations until 2024, a period of over six years since the MLRs

-4.9 The impact of the harm or risk of harm is assessed as being medium (score of four).
-The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals.
-The firm currently undertakes the majority of its work in scope of the money laundering regulations, via mainly conveyancing.
-This puts it at a greater risk of being used to launder money.
-There is no evidence of there being any direct loss to clients or actual harm caused as a result of the firm's failure to ensure it had proper documentation in place.

-4.10 The 'nature' of the conduct and the 'impact of harm or risk of harm' added together give a score of seven.
-This places the penalty in Band "C", as directed by the Guidance.

-4.11 We and the firm agree a financial penalty at basic penalty scale "C1".
-This is because the firm have confirmed it put in place measures to ensure continuing and future compliance, reviewed live in-scope files and ensured the necessary documentation has been placed on them, and trained staff on implementing the firm's CMRA process.

-4.12 Based on the evidence the Firm has provided of its annual domestic turnover, this results in a basic penalty of £4,132.

-4.13 The SRA considers that the basic penalty should be reduced to $\pm 3,305$.
-This reduction reflects the mitigation set out at paragraph 4.2 above.

-4.14 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary and the financial penalty is £3,305.
+- 2017 came into effect and a period of over 16 years since the MLRs 2007 came into effect.
+This is aggravated by the firm having a process but staff not being trained on it and therefore not fully utilising it. - 5.5 The impact of the harm or risk of harm is assessed as being low (score of two).
+This is because the nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals.
+However, we note the firm currently undertakes a small amount of conveyancing work in scope of the money laundering regulations.
+This puts it at a lower risk of being used to launder money, albeit it is noted that the firm are often handling high-value property transactions, and there is no evidence of there being any direct loss to clients or actual harm caused, as a result of the firm's failure to ensure it had proper documentation in place. - 5.6 The 'nature' of the conduct and the 'impact of harm or risk of harm' added together give a score of five.
+This places the penalty in Band 'B', as directed by the Guidance. - 5.7 We and the firm agree a financial penalty at the higher end of the bracket.
+This is because the firm have confirmed it put in place measures to ensure continuing and future compliance, reviewed all live in-scope files and ensured the necessary documentation has been placed on them, and trained staff on implementing the firm's CMRAs process. - 5.8 Based on the evidence the firm has provided of its annual domestic turnover, this results in a basic penalty of £34,997. - 5.9 The SRA considers that the basic penalty should be reduced to £24,498.
+This reduction reflects the mitigation set out at paragraph 4.2 above. - 5.10 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary, and the financial penalty is £24,498.

-5. Publication
+6. Publication